Anders429/substring/README.md

 assert_eq!("hello, world!".substring(7, 12), "world");
 ```

-Notet that the indexing of substrings is based on Unicode Scalar Value.
+Note that the indexing of substrings is based on Unicode Scalar Value.
 As such, substrings may not
 always match your intuition:

 ```rust